Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard

 Every January and July, we ask our VPPRN community to check-in and share updates on their health.

-Take a look below to see what we learned about flares, fatigue, pain, symptoms of vasculitis, and members’ current state of their vasculitis at the 2023 and 2024 check-ins.
+Take a look below to see what we learned about flares, fatigue, pain, symptoms of vasculitis, and members’ current state of their vasculitis at the 2023, 2024, and January 2025 check-ins.

 What did we learn about FLARES and VASCULITIS?

-Overall, we see similar rates of reported flares at the check-ins in 2023 and 2024.
+Overall, we see similar rates of reported flares at the check-ins in 2023, 2024, and January 2025.

-- More than two-thirds of patients in the VPPRN community did not report a flare of their vasculitis in the past 6 months.
+• More than two-thirds of patients in the VPPRN community did NOT report a flare of their vasculitis in the past 6 months.

-- Approximately 25% of patients did report a flare.
+• Approximately 24% of patients did report a flare.

 To better understand why some patients with vasculitis experience flares and some do not, we need the VPPRN community to continue to provide patient data to do the research needed to find answers.
 Patients power research in vasculitis!
 Please continue to share your health updates with the VPPRN and continue to stay engaged in research.